Xe/site/blog/how-http-requests-work-2020-05-19.markdown

 into places where it needs more resources (such as stylesheets or images), so it will make additional HTTP requests to the load balancer to grab those too.

+---

 The end result is that the user sees the website in all its glory.
 Given all these moving parts it's astounding that this works as reliably as it does.
 Each of the TCP, ARP and DNS requests also happen at each level of the stack.
 There are layers upon layers upon layers of interacting protocols and implementations.

 This is why it is hard to reliably put a website on the internet.
+If there is a god, they are surely the one holding all these potentially unreliable systems together to make everything appear like it is working.